Ceramic Coating Gone WRONG. DIYers Beware! 😲 3 Fails

 This story comes from the UK, where a customer paid £1,200 (nearly $1,600) to a local car dealer for a ceramic coating on their vehicle.
 You see the result - there are absolutely no hydrophobic properties.
 The coating is either completely compromised or has never been applied in the first place.

-Hey, A Traditional Ceramic Coating Can Be Tricky - That's One Reason We Invented Ceramic Shine
+Hey, A Traditional Ceramic Coating Can Be Tricky - That's One Reason We Invented Ceramic Spray

 Traditional ceramic coatings are amazing products.
 They offer unmatched protection and durability to your paint.
 However, they’re also not designed for DIY applications.
 There’s lots of places to go wrong and ruin the finish of your vehicle.

-If you want to do your own coating but don’t have any experience, we strongly advise you to look into ceramic coating sprays like Ceramic Shine by Torque Detail.
+If you want to do your own coating but don’t have any experience, we strongly advise you to look into ceramic coating sprays like Ceramic Spray by Torque Detail.

 This product is a hybrid coating that contains both polymer chains and ceramic particles.
 The result is an easy-to-use formula that gives you the control and flexibility of paint sealants as well as the effectiveness and durability of ceramic coatings.